-Section 10.05 Member Companies must not provide or offer any meal (food and beverages) to HCPs, HCOs' members or POs' Representatives, unless, in each case, the value of such meal does not exceed the monetary threshold for meals set in the Code of Ethics of the country where the meal is offered.
-If the monetary threshold for meals is not set in the Code of Ethics of the host country, the principle of moderate hospitality must be followed.
-In Lithuania, one meal allowance is no more than 80 EUR including VAT.
-The daily meals should not exceed 120 EUR including VAT.
-The pharmaceutical industry does not support consumption of strong alcoholic beverages.
+Section 10.05 The Companies do not provide or offer any catering (food and beverages) to HCPs, HCO members, or PO representatives, except in cases where the value of such catering does not exceed the maximum amount for meals established by the code of ethics of the country in which the catering is offered.
+If the host country's code does not specify a maximum meal amount, the principle of modest hospitality must be followed.
+In Lithuania, it is recommended that the amount spent on a meal should not exceed EUR 80 (including VAT).
+The total daily amount for catering should not exceed EUR 120 (including VAT).
+The pharmaceutical industry does not support the consumption of strong alcoholic beverages.